guster/equipcolor/README.md

 # EquipColor

-Add a quality-based highlight to equipped items.
+Add a quality-based highlight to equipped items on your character sheet and when inspecting another player.